agnesoft/adb/documentation/design_specification_query.md

 -   fields
 -   functions

 The fields is the list of existing types (native or custom) that are properties of the given object.
 Functions are its methods defined as an object with the same syntax as the standalone functions (keys are function names etc.).
 Object functions work in the same way as standalone ones but have the types declared in the object `fields` property available in their context.
-The `fields` are also arguments to automatically declared constructor.
+The `fields` are also arguments to constructor call of each object type.

 Syntax: